 Christmas vs. Advent

 So, the 12 Days of Christmas don’t end at Christmas; Advent does.
-Instead, the 12 Days start with Christmas and end with Epiphany.
+Instead, the 12 days start with Christmas and end with Epiphany.
 These 12 days are sometimes called Christmastide.
-The subsequent “season” of Epiphany lasts from January 6 through the day before Lent.
-Some Latin American and European cultures extend this season to February 2 or Candlemas.

 Epiphany In the East

 “Epiphany” is a Greek word that means manifestation, appearance, revelation, or showing forth.
 Historically, Epiphany began in the Eastern Church as the celebration of the nativity of Jesus Christ during the 1st century.
 In the 2nd century, St. Clement of Alexandria discussed this celebration and the night vigil before the Feast.
 Additionally, 2nd-century St. Hippolytus of Rome and 3rd-century St. Gregory the Miracle-Worker discussed this observance.

 Epiphany In the West